Mike Pence Urges Georgia To Vote In Senate Runoffs Amid Donald Trump’s Claims Of Fraud

 Pence assured the crowd that the GOP would ensure that the polls and drop boxes are secure and absentee ballots could be mailed in without worrying about them being altered.

-According to The Hill, Trump’s comments have raised concerns within the GOP that Trump could harm the party’s chances by curbing voter turnout in Georgia.
+According to The Hill, Trump’s comments have raised concerns within the GOP that he could harm the party’s chances by curbing voter turnout in Georgia.
 Investigative journalist Marcus Baram previously highlighted that some Trump supporters floated the idea of boycotting the elections in the state and suggested that they were rigged.
-Baram noted that some claimed they would write-in Trump’s name.
+Baram noted that some claimed they would write-in the president’s name.

 Democratic Senate candidates Jon Ossoff and the Rev. Raphael Warnock are taking on GOP incumbents David Perdue and Kelly Loeffler.
-If Democrats win both races, the Senate will be split down the middle and effectively give Democrats power by providing Vice President-elect Kamal Harris with the tie-breaking vote.
+If the Democrats win both races, the Senate will be split down the middle and effectively give the party power by providing Vice President-elect Kamala Harris with the tie-breaking vote.

 Pence has made multiple trips to Georgia in recent weeks.
 As The Inquisitr reported, a recent visit saw Pence draw ridicule for his run from the landing area to the rally.
 During his visit, he claimed that Ossoff and Warnock are pushing a socialist, radical left agenda that runs contrary to American values.